aruna-hk/alx-higher_level_programming/0x0C-python-almost_a_circle/models/README.md

-conatin class definition of models
+contain class definition of models

-oth rectangle and square
+both rectangle and square